 A backstabbed outlet is a shortcut in order to secure the wires in an outlet or switch.
 This was actually a common practice in the 70s and 80s, but nowadays electricians avoid it at all costs.
 Backstabbed wires are often pretty loose, making it really dangerous for your home.
 They have been found to cause electrical fires, interruption in power, and damage to the outlet.

 If you found one backstabbed outlet in your home, there’s a chance there might be more.
-We recommend contacting an electrician to inspect your home, and identify backstabbed outlets, and repair them.
+We recommend contacting an electrician to inspect your home, identify backstabbed outlets, and repair them.